WYRY

 WYRY (104.9 MHz, "104.9 Nash Icon") is a commercial FM radio station licensed to Hinsdale, New Hampshire, and serving parts of New Hampshire, Vermont and Massachusetts.
 The station is owned by William Tucker and William Steele, Jr., through licensee Tri-Valley Broadcasting, LLC.
 It airs a country music radio format.
-Many of the shows are syndicated from Westwood One's Nash Icon Network.
+Many of the shows are syndicated from Westwood One's Nash Icon network.

 The station has been assigned the WYRY call letters by the Federal Communications Commission since May 14, 1984.

 The transmitter site is on Gunn Mountain, off Old Hinsdale Road in Winchester.
-There are incorrect reports circulating that it is on the same land that was home to WRLP-TV, channel 32's transmitter, a local NBC affiliate repeating WWLP-TV's programming, until April 1978, when the channel 32 transmitter was dismantled and shipped to Utah, where channel 32's owner, William L. Putnam, was starting a new station.
+There are incorrect reports circulating that it is on the same land that was home to the transmitter of WRLP (channel 32), a local NBC affiliate repeating WWLP's programming, until April 1978, when the channel 32 transmitter was dismantled and shipped to Utah, where channel 32's owner, William L. Putnam, was starting a new station.

-On August 3, 2015, WYRY rebranded as "104.9 Nash Icon."
+On August 3, 2015, WYRY rebranded as "104.9 Nash Icon".